Santa Barbara County Probate — What Heirs Need to Know

 Geographic division filing.
 Under Local Rule 1721(a), all probate cases must be filed in the appropriate geographic division as designated by Local Rule 203 and the applicable Probate Code sections.
 Each petition must adequately identify the basis for venue.
 Santa Barbara County operates two main courthouse locations — the Santa Barbara Division and the Santa Maria Division — and the filing location depends on the decedent's residence or the location of estate assets.

-Pre-hearing examination notes.
-Under Local Rule 1721(c), probate matters are examined prior to the hearing.
-Examination notes are posted on the court's website (www.sbcourts.org) as much in advance of the scheduled hearing date as feasible, often five or more court days before.
-If the matter is unopposed and recommended for approval, no appearance is necessary.
-If the matter is opposed or not recommended, the notes identify defects or issues to be addressed.
+Pre-hearing examination notes and the no-appearance shortcut.
+Under Local Rule 1721(c), probate matters are examined prior to the hearing, and examination notes are posted on the court's website (www.sbcourts.org) as much as five or more court days in advance.
+If the matter is unopposed and recommended for approval, no appearance is necessary — the tentative ruling becomes the final order when the case is called.
+However, supplements or corrections filed within two court days of the hearing will not be reflected in the posted notes, and those matters may be continued.
+Parties submitting late documents must appear at the hearing regardless of the tentative ruling.

-Proposed orders due five court days before hearing.
+Proposed orders due by noon five court days before hearing.
 Under Local Rule 1724(b), proposed orders or judgments must be submitted on or before noon at least five court days prior to the hearing.
-Failure to submit a timely proposed order may delay the hearing or entry of the order.
+The noon deadline is stricter than many counties that simply require filing by close of business.
+Additionally, requests to dispense with notice must be accompanied by a declaration of due diligence per Local Court Form SC-6014.

-Ex parte procedures divided into two categories.
-Local Rule 1723 distinguishes between Ex Parte Requests "Without Appearance" — for routine, uncontested matters like petitions for final discharge or appointment of guardian ad litem — and Ex Parte Requests "With Appearance" for contested or complex matters.
-Without Appearance requests are considered by the court without a hearing, and the judge will either sign the order or set the matter for hearing.
+Two-category ex parte system.
+Local Rule 1723 distinguishes between Ex Parte Requests "Without Appearance" — for routine, uncontested matters like petitions for final discharge, appointment of guardian ad litem, or bond adjustments — and Ex Parte Requests "With Appearance" for contested or complex matters.
+Without Appearance requests are decided on the papers, and the judge either signs the order or sets a hearing.
+Petitions for special administrator must be filed on a separate Judicial Council form and may not be combined with a general personal representative petition.

 Santa Barbara County probate timeline